-The music is an uptempo dance number scored for two harps, percussion, and a chorus of enhanced kalimbas.
+The music is an uptempo dance number scored for two harps, percussion, and a chorus of synthesized kalimbas.
+Choose a format to play or download: MP3 | MIDI

 The quotations are taken from Six Books on the Revolutions of the Heavenly Spheres, by Nicholas Copernicus, published in 1543.

-In Chapter 23 in Book V of Revolutions, Copernicus provided a description of an observation that he made of Venus.
-This occurred "at 1 hour after sunset [equal to] the start of the 8th hour after noon on 12 March 1529 A. D. I saw Venus beginning to be occulted by the [Earth's] moon's dark side midway between both horns.
+"[A]t 1 hour after sunset [equal to] the start of the 8th hour after noon on 12 March 1529 A. D. I saw Venus beginning to be occulted by the [Earth's] moon's dark side midway between both horns.
 This occultation lasted until the end of that hour or a little longer, when the planet was observed emerging westward on the [moon's] other side in the middle of the curvature between the horns."

 "Therefore, at or about the middle of this hour, clearly there was a central conjunction of the moon and Venus, a spectacle which I witnessed at Frombork [in Prussia].
 Venus was still increasing its evening elongation, and had not yet reached the tangent to its orbit."